-Probably the first Thai city in modern Thailand was King Mengrai’s 13th century proto-Lanna kingdom capital of Chiang Saen.
+Probably the first Thai city in modern Thailand was King Mengrai’s 13th-century proto-Lanna kingdom capital of Chiang Saen.
 Undoubtedly eyeing up the fertile lands to the south he moved rapidly to subdue the Lawa mountain chiefdoms and occupy the rich valleys around Chiang Rai, Chiang Mai and Lamphun.
-From here the old, but weak and dis-unified, Mon city states of the Central Thai plains, (that had themselves been subjugated by the Khmers for long periods), and the Khmer dependencies of a waning Angkor empire created a convenient power vacuum.
+From here the old, but weak and disunified, Mon city-states of the Central Thai plains, (that had themselves been subjugated by the Khmers for long periods), and the Khmer dependencies of a waning Angkor empire created a convenient power vacuum.
 The Lao Lan Xang kingdom expanded across what is now known as Issan to the northern limits of the crumbling Khmer civilization whilst the Thais assumed control of Sukhothai, Ayuthaya, Lopburi and so-on whereupon after a bit of in-fighting and some problems with the Burmese the rest was history as they say.

 Mengrai’s progress south was thus a move into more densely populated valleys and out of the sparsely inhabited mountains.

-However as with their Shan cousins the Tai tribes to the east never made it past the mountains into the lowlands.
+However, as with their Shan cousins, the Tai tribes to the east never made it past the mountains into the lowlands.
 They got stuck at first base – as a dynamic Dai Viet culture achieved independence from the Chinese and proceeded to vigorously assert themselves.
 And the Red, White and Black Tai have remained stuck in the hills of Son La and Lai Chau to this day where they have become, along with The Hmong and Dzao (Yao) just another of Northern Vietnam’s myriad hill-tribe groups, though they would point out they tend to occupy upland valleys leaving the hill-tops to the various Sino-Tibetan groups.

-As an aside we have to point out that the Chinese Tai villages we visited were considerably more prosperous and well provided for than many of the Lai Chau villages where conditions were fairly basic and life clearly pretty tough!
+As an aside we have to point out that the Chinese Tai villages we visited were considerably more prosperous and well-provided for than many of the Lai Chau villages where conditions were fairly basic and life clearly pretty tough!

 Black Tai women all dressed up at a local market between Son La and Dien Bien Phu, Vietnam.
-More on the Black Tai in a seperate post and we’re off to Shan State next week so…
+More on the Black Tai in a separate post and we’re off to Shan State next week so…